 A drawable can reside in different types of memory called drawable site types.
 System memory and device off-screen memory are examples of drawable site types.
-Within a site type, a drawable has a location.
-This location is defined either by an address or, for some types of multibuffers, a render buffer state.
-Together, the site type and location within the site define the drawable's site.
+Within a site type, a drawable has an address.
+Together, the site type and address define the drawable's site.